-Complainants may make a verbal or written request to the Title IX Coordinator that the University keep their identity and identifying information confidential from Respondents; not investigate a report the University has received; or dismiss a formal complaint.
-Generally, the University will make every effort to comply with such requests from Complainants.
+University has received; or dismiss a Formal Complaint.
+Generally, the University will work to comply with such requests from Complainants.
 However, the University's Title IX Coordinators must evaluate such requests for confidentiality in the context of the University's responsibility to provide a safe and nondiscriminatory environment for the entire University community.
-Accordingly, there are situations in which the University must deny a Complainant's request in order to meet its obligations to the campus community as a whole.
+Accordingly, there are situations in which the University may deny a Complainant's request to meet its obligations to the campus community.
 When weighing a request for confidentiality, the University will consider a range of factors.
 These factors include, but are not limited to: